Kevin Warsh: Recovery

 Warsh announced his intent to resign from the Board in a letter sent to President Obama on February 10, 2011, effective around or on March 31, 2011.
 When he left the Fed, CNBC's Larry Kudlow expressed disappointment and described Warsh as a "hard money hawk."

 Post-FRB career

 Warsh is the Shepard Family Distinguished Visiting Fellow at Stanford University's Hoover Institution, and a scholar and lecturer at the Stanford Graduate School of Business.

 He is also a member of the board of directors at UPS and is an advisory board member for Rubicon Global.

 In December 2016, Warsh joined a business forum assembled by then president-elect Donald Trump to provide strategic and policy advice on economic issues.

+In November 2024, Warsh was reportedly among Donald Trump's shortlist of prospective nominees for Treasury Secretary and Chair of the Federal Reserve.

+In April 2025, Warsh delivered a speech to the Group of Thirty and the International Monetary Fund on Fed policy and independence, “Central Banking at a Crossroads."

+In October 2025, United States Secretary of the Treasury Scott Bessent confirmed that Warsh was on the short list of five candidates being considered by President Trump to replace Chair of the Federal Reserve Jerome Powell when his term ends in May 2026.

 Personal life

 In 2002, Warsh married Jane Lauder, a granddaughter and heiress of Estée Lauder and long-time employee of the family business, the Estée Lauder company.

 The couple lives in Manhattan.
 Formerly general manager of Origins, Lauder has served as the Global Brand President for Clinique since 2014.
 According to Forbes, her net worth as of September 27, 2017 was $2 billion.
 Warsh's father in law is Ronald Lauder.

 In 2009, Warsh was named to Fortune Magazine's "40 under 40".